RedDoorAnalytics/msm.stacked/README.md

 #> cav.msm.pw   80.8872 21 5.736045e-09
 ```

-The test results statistically significant at any usual level, thus the
+The test is statistically significant at any usual level, thus the more
-more flexible model seems appropriate.
-Predictions of state occupancy
+flexible model seems appropriate.
+Predictions of transition
-probabilities will not depend on the starting point:
+probabilities will now depend on the starting point `tstart`, even
+though `tforward` is the same:

 ``` r
 stacked.plot.msm(model = cav.msm.pw, tstart = 0, tforward = 3)